 – Like a “lion” with mighty armies cremating all the world that resists.
 Nothing is left but “the dust of ashes and the smell of smoke” (II Esdras 13:11).
 His justice is “like the destruction wrought by the atomic bomb” (Torrey).

 It would appear from the above that we indeed have two Messiahs.
-The Messiah Son of Joseph/Ehpraim is essentially human, comes first, and has a valiant career; while the Messiah Son of David is essentially divine, comes second, and is the ‘final’ arbiter.—R.S.
+The Messiah Son of Joseph/Ehpraim is essentially human, comes first, has a valiant career, and dies gloriously in combat; while the Messiah Son of David is essentially divine, comes second, and is the ‘final’ cosmic arbiter.—R.S.

 Second Esdras (“IV Ezra”) 7:28–317

-In certain respects [the following citation] is the most important of all the extant passages which deal with the doctrine of the lesser Messiah:
+In certain respects [the following citation] is the most important of all the extant passages which deal with the doctrine of the lesser Messiah, Son of Ephraim: